For those that don’t know, Google Search Quality Guidelines is a 150-page document for Google’s search quality evaluators.

 Example queries: [Serena Williams Age], [World Trade Center Height], [Kong Skull Island release date], etc.

-A query made to accomplish a goal or activity which may either be to buy, download, interact with an app, etc.
+A do query is made to accomplish a goal or activity, which may either be to buy, download, interact with an app, etc.

-Commands meant for the device, such as to call someone, locate a file, open a website, or listen to music on that device.
+Device action queries are commands meant for the device, such as calling someone, locating a file, opening a website, or listening to music on that device.